|« PreviousNext »|

 Complete all the prerequisite tasks first—such as registration, signing up, and installing the tools—so you can start working with Reserved Instances.
 For more information, see Getting Started with Reserved Instances.

-Before you buy and sell Reserved Instances, you can learn more about them by reading Steps for Using Reserved Instances.
+Before you buy and sell Reserved Instances, you can learn more about the process by reading Steps for Using Reserved Instances.

 Standard one- and three-year terms for Reserved Instances are available for purchase from AWS, and non-standard terms are available for purchase from third-party resellers through the Reserved Instance Marketplace.